Sudden cardiac arrest

 How to do CPR

 Do CPR if the person isn't breathing.
 Push hard and fast on the person's chest — about 100 to 120 pushes a minute.
+The pushes are called compressions.
 If you've been trained in CPR, check the person's airway.
 Then deliver rescue breaths after every 30 compressions.

 If you haven't been trained, just continue chest compressions.
-Allow the chest to rise completely between compressions.
+Allow the chest to rise completely between each push.
 Keep doing this until an AED is available or emergency workers arrive.

 Portable automated external defibrillators, called AEDs, are available in many public places, including airports and shopping malls.
-You can also buy one for home use.
-AEDs come with step-by-step voice instructions for their use.
+You also can buy one for home use.
+AEDs come with voice instructions for their use.
 They're programmed to allow a shock only when appropriate.

 Causes